alrightstudio/screens/README.md

 ## To Do

-* Proper migrations
+* Proper migration for setup
 * Screen specific URLs
-* Loading states maybe?
+* More prototyping tools like image map hyperlinks and transitions